pingcap/docs-cn/troubleshoot-data-inconsistency-errors.md

 `ERROR 8138 (HY000): writing inconsistent data in table: t, expected-values:{KindString green} != record-values:{KindString GREEN}`

 This error indicates that the transaction was attempting to write an incorrect row value.
-For the data to be written, due to issues in the encoding and decoding process, the encoded row data does not match the original data before encoding.
+For the data to be written, the encoded row data does not match the original data before encoding.

 #### Error 8139